Welcome to Year 1!

-If there is anything that you wish to discuss with me, please feel free to arrange a meeting through the office or catch me on the playground in the morning or afternoon.
+If there is anything that you wish to discuss with me, please feel free to arrange a phone call meeting through the office as I will be unable to speak to you on the playground.

 Have fun trying out some of our favourite online games.